-A. Application forms and LRAP Charters are available from the Legal Career Services Office.
-Read the LRAP Charter, then complete the application form and return the completed form to the Legal Career Services Office.
-The deadline for submitting completed applications is midnight on December 31, 2012.
-The Student Affairs Committee plans to award one or more annual grants by spring of 2013.
+A. Application forms and LRAP Charters are available from the Student Professional Development Office.
+Read the LRAP Charter, then complete the application form and return the completed form to the Student Professional Development Office.
+The deadline for submitting completed applications is midnight on December 31, 2013.
+The Student Affairs Committee plans to award one or more annual grants by spring of 2014.

 The Downs' Loan Repayment Assistance Program is administered by the Office of Student Professional Development in conjunction with the law school's Student Affairs Committee.

-For addition information, contact Beth Shackleford in the Office of Student Professional Development or call (706)542-5156.
+For addition information, contact Beth Shackleford, Director of the Office of Student Professional Development, or call (706)542-5156.